rjcorwin/rjcorwin.github.io/blog/2017-02-16/rjs-vim-cheat-sheet.md

   - `.`: Do that operation again.
 Useful for repeating indents.
   - `r<key>`: Replace character under cursor.
 - `v`: Visual mode, AKA select mode.
   - Use navigation keys on home row, word skips, arrow keys, etc. to expand selection.
+If you have `set mouse=a` in your `~/.vimrc` file, you can select text by click and dragging.

   - `y`: Copy.
   - `d`: Delete.
 - `/` Search mode.